simoncblyth/opticks/notes/issues/multi-gpu-optix.rst

 **Input buffers are uploaded to all GPUs**.
 Input_output and output buffers are put into host memory and all GPUs access that via the PCI-E directly (see Chapter 7 and 11), which adds a limit on the possible scaling progression.
-I would not recommend to use more than four GPUs per context.
+I *would not recommend to use more than four GPUs per context*.
 The workload balancing does not take the number of PCI-E lanes into account.
 Best scaling happens with symmetrical setups, e.g. all boards in 16x lanes slots.